vcleber/vcleber/README.md

 I'm ready for new and challenging opportunities to build on my cloud knowledge and gain more exposure and experience in infrastructure automation.

 I'm interested in hearing from former colleagues, managers or other professionals.
-So feel free to contact me if you wish.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=vcleber&show_icons=true&hide=contribs,issues,prs&theme=dark)